forkkit/flux/CONTRIBUTING.md

 Flux uses _conventional commit message_ formats: https://www.conventionalcommits.org/en/v1.0.0-beta.3/.
 Please use this commit message format for commits that will be visible in influxdata/flux history.

+## Security Vulnerability Reporting
+InfluxData takes security and our users' trust very seriously.
+If you believe you have found a security issue in any of our open source projects, please responsibly disclose it by contacting security@influxdata.com.
+More details about security vulnerability reporting, including our GPG key, [can be found here](https://www.influxdata.com/how-to-report-security-vulnerabilities/).

 ## Signing the CLA
 In order to contribute back to Flux, you must sign the [InfluxData Contributor License Agreement](https://www.influxdata.com/legal/cla/) (CLA).